-- any school day when the student does not have permission to be absent - weekends but not those at the beginning and end of half term holidays - teacher training days.
+- Any school day when the student does not have permission to be absent - Weekends but not those at the beginning and end of half term holidays - Teacher training/inset days.

-The teacher issuing the consequence will complete a follow up phone call to discuss the incident.
 Students who fail to attend the detention will have further consequences as per the consequences grid.